-The Student Wellness Center (SWC) is located on the 8th floor of the Hanes Building.
-The SWC provides counseling and consultation, as well as, wellness activities to currently enrolled students on the health center campus.
-All services are confidential, and no fees are charged to students.
+The Student Wellness Center (SWC) is

+located on the 5th floor of the Gray Building, Room 5084 (Same building as Carpenter Library).
+Jamie Dickey Ungerleider, MSW, PhD is the Director of Student Wellness and Paige Greason, PhD is the Associate Director of Student Wellness.
+Both Drs.
+Ungerleider and Greason provide counseling and consultation, as well as, oversee wellness activities to currently enrolled students on the health center campus.
+All counseling and consultation services are confidential, and no fees are charged to students.